gogolith/GoCoEdit/privacy.md

 Personal Data
 -----------------------

-All entered data (login data, history, cached files) are stored only within the App.
+All entered data (login data, history, cached files) are stored only within GoCoEdit (the App).
 The App do not collect and send any user data to our servers.